rstraub/rstraub.github.io/_drafts/kotlin-likes-dislikes.md

 ```
 *Listing 1.
 Types before names are unpleasant to read*

-Kotlin (and many other languages) solve this issue by switching the type and name around, resulting in the more pleasant listing 2.
+Kotlin (and other languages, like Typescript) solve this issue by switching the type and name around, resulting in a better reading experience like listing 2.
 Kotlin even allows you to omit the type if the compiler can infer it (Java can too, with the `var` keyword nowadays).
 This makes the name more prevalent than the type, which makes sense.
 What are you more interested in?
 The type of a variable, or its meaning in a specific context?

 ```kotlin
 fun main() {